 The pH scale measures how acidic or basic a sample is, which in turn describes how much ionic hydrogen or hydroxide is in a sample.
 Changes in pH cause amino acids' component atoms and molecules to ionize.
 This can make an enzyme change shape.
-Enzymes' shapes determine their function, so changing the shape around can impair the enzyme's function, preventing it from speeding up chemical reactions.
+These shapes determine function, so changing the shape can impair the enzyme's function, preventing it from speeding up chemical reactions.

 Enzyme Performance Changes

-All enzymes have an ideal pH, a pH wherein the enzyme will perform as fast as it can -- assuming other conditions are also ideal.
-However, each enzyme has an ideal pH suited for its specific function.
+All enzymes have an ideal pH at which the enzyme will perform as fast as it can -- assuming other conditions are also ideal and based on its specific function.
 For example, an enzyme that works in the acidic environment of the human stomach will have a lower ideal pH than an enzyme that works in the more-or-less neutral environment of human blood.
 When the pH deviates from the ideal conditions enzyme activity will slow, then stop, depending on how much the conditions deform the enzyme.
 Depending on the enzyme and how extreme the pH change gets, these changes may permanently "break" the enzyme or the enzyme may return to normal once conditions get back to the enzyme's ideal range.

 Other Factors Affecting Enzymes

 In addition to pH, several other factors can have a similar effect on enzymes.
 Temperature has a similar effect on enzymes' structure, with each enzyme having a different ideal temperature.
 Additionally, the amount of substrate -- the chemicals an enzyme acts on -- has a stark influence on reaction speed.
-Adding more substrate speeds the reaction until it hits a plateau where the enzyme is moving as fast as it can.
-Some enzymes have inhibitors.
-For example, some enzymes can be controlled by other chemicals that block their action.
+Adding more substrate speeds the reaction until it hits a plateau at which the enzyme can't move any faster.
+Some enzymes have inhibitors that block their actions.
 For some enzymes, the end products of the reactions they encourage actually shut off the enzyme.
 This is called "feedback" and helps regulate how much of a substance an enzyme creates.